RobVanProd/Aero/COMPLETION_STATUS.md

 ## Project Analysis Summary

-The Aero programming language project has made **significant progress** and is very close to being a fully functional MVP compiler.
-Here's what we found and what we've completed:
+The Aero programming language project has made **exceptional progress** and has successfully completed Phase 2 and significant portions of Phase 3.
+The compiler now has advanced semantic analysis capabilities and is well on its way to becoming a fully-featured programming language compiler.

-## ✅ What's Already Working (Phase 2 Complete)
+## ✅ What's Already Working (Phase 2 Complete + Phase 3 Partial)

-### Core Compiler Features
+### Core Compiler Features (Phase 2)
 - **Lexer**: Full support for integers, floats, identifiers, operators, keywords (`let`, `return`)
 - **Parser**: Expression parsing with operator precedence using recursive descent
 - **AST**: Well-structured Abstract Syntax Tree with type information